ansible-collections/cisco.ios/docs/cisco.ios.ios_bgp_address_family_module.rst

 Synopsis
 --------
-- This module configures and manages the attributes of global bgp on Cisco IOS.
+- This module configures and manages the attributes of bgp address family on Cisco IOS.